+Outpatient Rotation Name ASAP Clinic

+Site Boston Children's Hospital

+Length of Rotation 4 weeks/2 sessions a week

+Name(s) of Supervising Sharon Levy, MD, MPH

+Faculty Member Jennifer Ross, MD, MPH

+-

+Revised May 2024

-Outpatient Rotation Name ASAP Clinic Site Boston Children's Hospital Length of Rotation 4 weeks Name(s) of Supervising Sharon Levy MD Faculty Member Patricia Schram MD Jennifer Ross, MD, MPH Revised May 2022 medicine fellow will acquire and demonstrate competence in the substance use disorders.
-He/she shall be able to render patient care te, and effective for the prevention and treatment of substance use erve counselling sessions.
+During this rotation the addiction medicine fellow will acquire and demonstrate competence in the medical care of adolescents with substance use disorders.
+He/she shall be able to render patient care that is compassionate, appropriate, and effective for the prevention and treatment of substance use disorders.
+Primarily you will observe counselling sessions.
 You will also interact with a different patient population.

-Patient Care agnize the effects of percental substance uses and addiction where the cognize the effects of parental substance use and addiction upon the cent and identify resources available in the community for children of stance-use disorders. aluate and manage the child or adolescent who is intoxicated or n psychoactive substances and provide non-pharmacological and interventions to stabilize the patient.
-The ability to utilize office based opioid treatment for the child and adolescent with opioid addiction. • aluate the impact of child and adolescent developmental status and he diagnosis of and management of adolescent substance use and addiction.
-5 Demonstrate an understanding of the socio-cultural influences that might affect alcohol ise in communities.
-Demonstrate an understanding of risk and protective factors that contribute to the initiation, mainter nance and escalation of alcohol, tobacco, and other drug use in children and you th. understanding of the characteristics of evidence-based prevention e individual, family, school and community-level characteristics that interventions are based upon. understanding of the role of the family, environment and community in prevention and tr understanding of the differences between universal, selective and indicated preven tion programs.
-Madical Knowledge Medical Knowledge understanding of quailable treatment antions including differences in understanding of available treatment options including differences in ophies, modalities, and settings appropriate for youth. - opriate treatment resources to meet the needs of the child, adolescent
+- Use DSM5 criteria to evaluate an adolescent or young adult for substance use disorders. - Evaluate the impact of child and adolescent developmental status on the management of adolescent substance use and addiction. - Identify high risk behaviors of adolescents or young adults with substance use and provide appropriate and timely interventions. - Evaluate and manage the adolescent or young adult who is intoxicated or withdrawing from psychoactive substances and provide non-pharmacological and pharmacological interventions to stabilize the patient. - Utilize office based opioid treatment for the child and adolescent with opioid addiction. - Demonstrate an understanding of the socio-cultural factors that might affect substance use in communities - Demonstrate an understanding of risk and protective factors that contribute to the initiation, maintenance and escalation of alcohol, nicotine, and other substance use in adolescents and young adults. - Demonstrate an understanding of the characteristics of evidence-based prevention programs and the individual, family, school, and community-level factors that these interventions are based on. - Demonstrate an understanding of the role of the family, environment, and community in prevention and treatment of substance use disorders in adolescents and young adults. - Demonstrate knowledge of non-stigmatizing and medically accurate terminology when discussing substance use and addiction, and use this appropriate language throughout interactions with patients and their families.

-• Identify the appropriate treatment resources to meet the needs of the child, adolescent or affected family member.

-- The ability to evaluate the impact of child and adolescent developmental status and problems upon the diagnosis of and management of adolescent substance use and addiction. - A familiarity with normal growth and development, including physical and psycho-social stages, and the impact of pre-natal, parental and environmental exposure and substance use by the child.
+- Demonstrate an understanding of available treatment options for substance use disorders in adolescents, including differences in treatment philosophies, modalities, and settings for patients less than 18 years of age. - Identify the different levels of substance use treatment and the appropriate treatment resources to meet the needs of the adolescent or young adult and their family. - Understand the neurobiology of the developing brain and how substance use effects this development, including physical and psycho-social stages, the impact of prenatal, parental, and environmental exposure, and substance use by the adolescent.
+Be able to correlate this knowledge with providing appropriate management of adolescent substance use and addiction. - Recognize the different toxidromes of substance use and withdrawal and be able to differentiate between their presentations. - Understand substance use screening tools that have been validated in the adolescent population and be able to implement them in the primary care setting. - Recognize the risk of overdose in the adolescent population and have knowledge of overdose prevention strategies, including utilization of naloxone.

-- The fellow will identify and acknowledge gaps in personal knowledge and skills in the care of patients with substance use disorders and will use supervision effectively to explore gaps in knowledge and skill sets. - The fellow will develop and implement strategies for filling gaps in knowledge and skills and will demonstrate the capacity to research topics, utilize web-based data sets, and identify needed resources in the medical literature.
+- Recognize gaps in one's personal knowledge of adolescent substance use disorders and treatment.
+Develop and implement strategies for filling those gaps, such as through finding resources in the medical literature, utilizing web-based data sets, and attending weekly fellow educational lectures and discussion. - Identify gaps in one's personal skillset in the care of adolescents with substance use disorders.
+Develop strategies for expanding one's skills, such as through use of supervision, observation of clinical encounters, and attendance at team rounds.